 I’ve heard that a mixture of vinegar and water in a spray bottle can safely melt ice off your windshield so you don’t have to chip it with an ice scraper, but my husband says it will pock my windshield.
 Help!

 So what can you do?
-If you can’t take preventive measures, such as draping a tarp, large piece of cardboard, or blanket over your windshield before bad weather moves in, and you don’t have a garage to park in, are there any effective DIY solutions to loosen that nasty ice, other than running the vehicle (which isn’t very environmentally friendly)?
-Try these:
+If you can’t take preventive measures, such as draping a tarp, large piece of cardboard, or blanket over your windshield before bad weather moves in, and you don’t have a garage to park in, here are some effective DIY solutions to loosen that nasty ice, other than running the vehicle (which isn’t very environmentally friendly):

 - Vodka – Vodka contains ethanol which, if you’ve ever stored a bottle in the freezer, you know it doesn’t freeze.
 So it can make a good deicer.
 Mix one part water to two parts vodka and either spray or pour on the windshield, then scrape.
 (PS: An old card in your wallet doubles as an ice scraper in a pinch!).
 You might want to go with the less expensive brands for this use.